npr-nlp/npr-nlp-project/README.md

 | title | name of the interview/article |

+## Missing values:
+    - Dropped observations before 2005 due to large amounts of missing data
+    - A very small number (less than 10) missing values after that were dropped
+    - For modeling, speakers with two or less utterances were dropped to avoid issues splitting

 ## Initial Questions?
 ### to MVP
     - Is it possible to find differing levels of sentiment at different times?
 For different hosts?
 Programs?